Doctorlink is a provider of online products that connect to NHS clinical systems to enable you to:

 We collect information about you provided by you when you register with us, when you complete a symptom assessment, when you book an appointment or order a repeat prescription.
 We may also collect information about you provided by someone else if they complete a symptom assessment for you, on your behalf and with your consent.

 If a NHS clinician invites you to a Rapid VC video consultation, they will provide your name and mobile phone number to facilitate the connection of the video consultation.

 We also obtain information about you including your NHS Number from the NHS Digital Personal Demographic Service (PDS) and from your registered GP’s computer system.
 PDS is an NHS registry that contains the demographic (name, date of birth, NHS Number, address etc.) details of most people in England and Wales.
-Doctorlink uses details you provide (date of birth, gender, name and postcode) to query PDS to establish your NHS Number.
+Doctorlink uses details you provide (date of birth, sex at birth, name and postcode) to query PDS to establish your NHS Number.
 PDS is managed by NHS Digital, more information can be found at this link.

 The information we collect from you or the above sources is as given below: